Monarch Airlines: 2014 to 2017: troubles and end of operations

 In September 2017, reports emerged of Monarch facing difficulties over its license, as had happened in the previous year.
 On Saturday 30 September 2017, the Civil Aviation Authority (CAA) extended Monarch's licence for 24 hours due to financial issues.
 Once again the Civil Aviation Authority had commenced commandeering spare planes from other airlines which included ten planes from Qatar Airways.
 Furthermore, although Monarch had received an extension to its license, it tripled fares.
 These price increases showed a deliberate attempt to effectively price itself out of the market and reduce exposure to any claims.

 During the late evening on 1 October 2017, the airline cancelled late-night flights to Ibiza at the boarding stage as the deadline for its licence loomed.
 On the morning of 2 October at 03:19 BST, the airline's final flight, ZB3785 from Tel Aviv to Manchester, landed.
 Shortly afterwards at approximately 04:00 BST, the CAA confirmed that Monarch Airlines (along with its subsidiaries) ceased operations with immediate effect and had entered administration.
 This announcement left 110,000 passengers stranded overseas, and 300,000 future bookings cancelled.

 A total of 38 aircraft from 15 European, Middle Eastern, and Canadian operators, including Qatar Airways (10 aircraft), Titan Airways (five aircraft), Air Transat (four aircraft), Freebird Airlines and Wamos Air (three aircraft each), and smaller numbers from other airlines and charter operators, were chartered to repatriate British citizens from abroad.
 The aircraft used for the operation ranged in size from a Boeing 737-300 to a Boeing 747-400.
 In total, the operation cost £60 million, funded by the Air Travel Trust Fund which in turn is funded by an airline and passenger levy.
 The operation was the UK's biggest ever post-war repatriation at the time.
 Two years later, Thomas Cook made an even bigger collapse.

 Monarch was also the largest airline ever to have ceased trading in the UK until the collapse of Thomas Cook in 2019.
 The causal factors of Monarch's demise were various.
 First, vicious competition and excess capacity on routes to southern Europe from other low-cost rivals must have played a part in this scenario.
 Second, travel fears resulting from terrorism in North Africa and also around Europe such as the military coup in Turkey and the 2016 Nice truck attack became the suspect reason.
 Third, Brexit fears caused the depreciation of the pound sterling, which increased operating costs such as fuel costs, aircraft leasing costs, and airport landing fees.

 In April 2021, Monarch Airlines was dissolved after moving out of administration.

 Cabin and services

+Passenger cabin; the airline was in the process of replacing the reclining seats with new non-reclining, lightweight seats at the time of closure.

 As Monarch positioned itself as a low-cost carrier, the airline offered several services for an optional extra fee.
 This included options such as hold luggage, increased luggage allowance, allocated seating, priority services and in-flight catering.